studiomecanique/hashicorp-editing-exercise/terraform-getting-started_enos.md

 - To learn more about using Terraform, see [Learn to provision infrastructure with HashiCorp Terraform]( https://learn.hashicorp.com/terraform).

-- For detailed information on the Terraform configuration language, see [Configuration Language] (https://www.terraform.io/docs/configuration/index.html).
+- For detailed information on the Terraform configuration language, see [Configuration Language](https://www.terraform.io/docs/configuration/index.html).

-- For reference information on the commands of the Terraform command-line interface, see [Terraform CLI Documentation] (https://www.terraform.io/docs/cli-index.html).
+- For reference information on the commands of the Terraform command-line interface, see [Terraform CLI Documentation](https://www.terraform.io/docs/cli-index.html).

 - For information about the Terraform community, including the community forum, bug trackers, and training, see [Community]( https://www.terraform.io/community.html).